DH News

 Willard McCarty joins NC State DH community

 Willard McCarty has been named Adjunct Professor in the Digital Humanities at NC State.
 McCarty is Professor of Humanities Computing at King’s College, London.
-He is editor of the journal […]
+He is editor of the journal Interdisciplinary Science Reviews (2008-), founding editor of the online seminar […]

 Digital Exhibit Maps Life, Work of Charleston’s Septima P. Clark